-DuPont Analysis – A Significant Measure For Investment Decisions
+DuPont Analysis: A Useful Measure For Investment Decisions

-The proponents of DuPont analysis believe that ‘measuring assets at ‘ gross value’ removes the incentive to avoid investing in new assets.
+Supporters of DuPont analysis believe that measuring assets at gross value removes the incentive to avoid investing in new assets.

-- Asset use efficiency which is measured by total assets turnover.
+- Asset use efficiency (measured by total asset turnover)

-- Financial leverage which is measured by the equity multiplier.
+- Financial leverage (measured by the equity multiplier)

-By breaking the ROE into three distinct parts, investors can examine how effectively the enterprise is using its equity.
+By breaking ROE into three distinct parts, investors can examine how effectively an enterprise uses its equity.

-To calculate ROE through DuPont analysis, multiply the profit margin, assets higher is the return on equity.
+To calculate ROE using DuPont analysis, multiply the profit margin, assets higher is the return on equity.
 The below table gives the DuPont financial components of the DuPont model.

 ROE = Profit margin x Asset turnover x Equity multiplier